slycane9/autograder/README.md

 Extra test.py file in repo that causes two test suites to be run (22 tests) and fail the nru test.
 Make sure your local test file is in newslister/tests.py

 Python 3.8 required in pipfile, change it to 3.6

+Make sure you have the most current Jenkinsfile in your repo with submit.txt, and make sure you spell "Jenkinsfile" correctly.